RobsonKing/this-page-has-issues/readme.md

 - context menu
   - menu item to get page url (so you can copy it to a bug)
   - menu item to log bug
-  - bring over: menu code
 - preview issue  (just click on it?)
-- add extra search params
-- save:
-  - multiple repos
+- saving:
   - obfuscate token
   - is there somewhere better to store token
 - STYLES
   - share styles
-  - respect browser dark mode
+  - dark mode
-  - is the site using dark mode?
-    - switch styles to dark mode
+    - option to turn off.
-- allow user to switch between configured repos
+- multiple configured repos
-- search limit...
+- search
   - paging... (+)
   - issue count (+)
   - has more (+)
   - next, previous (+)
+  - add extra search params
+  - search options
+    - search by page title
+    - search by location on page (right click)
+      - show tree of nodes? let the user select
 - tests (+)
 - fields to add :
-  * issue assigned to
+  -issue assigned to (*)
 - group by bug, issues, etc
+- filter by bug, issue, etc, pr
 - alias routes (vs vs as)
-- search options
-    - search by page title
-    - search by location on page (right click)
-      - show tree of nodes? let the user select
-- dark mode
-  - option to turn off.